fishbox-design/Bill-Tip-Calculator/README.md

-# Bill-Tip-Calculator
+# Project 2 - Bill-Tip-Calculator

-A bill tip calculater.
+Made for the 100 Day Python Bootcamp Challenge by Angela Yu.